enkidevs/curriculum/regular-expressions/introduction/practical-applications-i/regex-email-address-checker-i.md

 `/[a-z_]+@[a-z]+\.[a-z]{2,6}/i`

+???

 * True
 * False

 ---
 ## Footnotes

-[1:`if` statements]
+[1:if statements]
-Conditional statements (or `if` statements) are features of a programming language that perform different actions depending on whether a condition evaluations to true or false.
+Conditional statements (or `if` statements) are features of a programming language that perform different actions depending on whether a condition evaluates to true or false.